MusicalNinjas/pyo3-testing/README.md

 Without `pyo3-testing` this test can run to over 20 lines of code and randomly fail due to issues with python interpreter pre-initialisation.

-It also provides a `with_py_raises!` macro modelled on oytest's `with raises` context manager to test for expected Exceptions:
+It also provides a `with_py_raises!` macro modelled on pytest's `with raises` context manager to test for expected Exceptions:

 ```rust
 # use pyo3_testing::{pyo3test, with_py_raises};